Khenziii/asmda/README.md

 ## Development Environment

-First you'll need to fill in your environment variables.
+First you'll need to define your environment variables.
 Do so by copying `.env.example`, renaming it as `.env` and filling out the fields.

 ```shell
 $ cp .env.example .env